cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-hugo-site.md

 {{<render file="_tutorials-before-you-start.md">}}

-Go to [Deploying with Cloudflare Pages](#deploy-with-cloudflare-pages) if you already have a Hugo site hosted with your [Git provider](/pages/get-started/git-integration/).
+Go to [Deploy with Cloudflare Pages](#deploy-with-cloudflare-pages) if you already have a Hugo site hosted with your [Git provider](/pages/get-started/git-integration/).

 ## Install Hugo